 Paradoxically enough, the structuring of CDM on small scales may also lead to a mismatch between theoretical predictions and observations, all this being termed as the ``CDM small-scale crisis'' (see \eg~Ref.~\cite{BullockEtAl2017} and references therein).
-If the related core-cusp \cite{deBlok2010} and diversity \cite{OmanEtAl2015} problems are certainly serious issues, especially when contrasted with the impressive regularity observed in some scaling relations with baryons \cite{LelliEtAl2017}, other aspects related to subhalos (counting, etc.) may, as for them, find reasonable explanations as being related to baryonic effects or feedback \cite{ZavalaEtAl2019a}.
+However, if the related core-cusp \cite{deBlok2010} and diversity \cite{OmanEtAl2015} problems are certainly serious issues, especially when contrasted with the impressive regularity observed in some other scaling relations with baryons \cite{LelliEtAl2017}, controversial aspects related to subhalos (counting, etc.) may, as for them, find reasonable explanations in terms of baryonic effects or feedback \cite{ZavalaEtAl2019a}.
 It is obviously necessary to inspect DM-only solutions to these potential problems (see \eg~Ref.~\cite{HuEtAl2000} or \cite{SpergelEtAl2000}), but it is not less important to improve our understanding and description of CDM physics itself on small scales to prepare for additional tests.
 In this respect, having reliable predictions of the properties of subhalo populations in galaxies, especially of those subhalos light enough not to host baryons, is of particular interest.
-Indeed, subhalos can imprint gravitational signatures \cite{VanTilburgEtAl2018,DrorEtAl2019}, or boost potential DM annihilation signals \cite{SilkEtAl1993,BergstroemEtAl1999a,LavalleEtAl2008,Ando2009,BuckleyEtAl2010,IshiyamaEtAl2010,PieriEtAl2011,LavalleEtAl2012,BerlinEtAl2014,BartelsEtAl2015,StrefEtAl2017,CaloreEtAl2017,AndoEtAl2019,HuettenEtAl2019,CoronadoBlazquezEtAl2019,FacchinettiEtAl2020}, turn into intermittent local DM winds \cite{Green2002,IbarraEtAl2019}, hence providing additional ways to test the CDM scenario.
+Indeed, subhalos can imprint gravitational signatures \cite{VanTilburgEtAl2018,DrorEtAl2019}, boost potential DM annihilation signals \cite{SilkEtAl1993,BergstroemEtAl1999a,LavalleEtAl2008,Ando2009,BuckleyEtAl2010,IshiyamaEtAl2010,PieriEtAl2011,LavalleEtAl2012,BerlinEtAl2014,BartelsEtAl2015,StrefEtAl2017,CaloreEtAl2017,AndoEtAl2019,HuettenEtAl2019,CoronadoBlazquezEtAl2019,FacchinettiEtAl2020}, or turn into intermittent local DM winds \cite{Green2002,IbarraEtAl2019}, hence providing additional ways to test specific realizations of the CDM scenario.